UniMath/agda-unimath/src/group-theory/images-of-semigroup-homomorphisms.lagda.md

     backward-implication (is-image-image-hom-Semigroup K)
 ```

-### The image of a subsemigroup of a semigroup homomorphism
+### The image of a subsemigroup under a semigroup homomorphism

 ```agda
 module _